Print this page

 Big physics questions

-Researchers from Nikhef seek answers to the big questions of physics in our time.
-Which fundamental building blocks is the world around us made from?
-How did the universe arise?
-What are the basic principles of the laws of physics?
+Nikhef's researchers seek answers to the big physics questions of our time.
+What fundamental building blocks does the world around us consist of?
+How did the universe come into existence?
+What are the basic principles of the laws of nature?

 Particle accelerators and detectors

-The research takes place at particle accelerators, such as the Large Hadron Collider at CERN in Geneva, and with detectors all over the world for, amongst other things, cosmic particles, dark matter and gravitational waves.
+Research takes place at particle accelerators like the Large Hadron Collider at CERN in Geneva and with detectors around the world for cosmic particles, dark matter and gravitational waves.

-At CERN, Nikhef participates in three of the four large experiments: ATLAS, LHCb and ALICE.
+At CERN, Nikhef participates in three major experiments: ATLAS, LHCb and ALICE.
 The institute makes important scientific and technological contributions to these experiments.
-At CERN, the Higgs particle was discovered in 2012.
-Now researchers are searching in the particle collisions for clues that could throw more light on the excess of matter compared to antimatter.
+At CERN, among other things, the Higgs particle was discovered in 2012.
+Now researchers are tracking down clues in the particle collisions, among other things, that may shed more light on the excess of matter over antimatter.
+The details of the new Higgs particle are also being closely examined.

-The institute is involved in five large projects outside of CERN:
+The institute is involved in five major projects outside CERN:

 • KM3NeT: neutrino detector with cables attached to the floor of the Mediterranean Sea with special glass spheres produced by amongst others Nikhef, that detect light trails of neutrinos coming from the universe.